With cryptocurrencies available to buy, invest, and trade, you may wonder, “do I pay taxes on cryptocurrencies as an expat?”

 Keep in mind, you only need to file Form 709 if you sent at least $16,000 worth of cryptocurrency to someone, either once or over multiple transactions throughout the year.

 If you used crypto to buy something, you must report your transactions on Form 8949 (Sales and Other Dispositions of Capital Assets), and Schedule D as a capital gain.

 Additionally, you’ll need to report the change of the cryptocurrency value from the first day you bought it until the day you disposed of it.

 If your crypto value increased over time, you have a capital gain and need to report it as such.
 If the opposite happened – your crypto lost value, and you have a capital loss transaction to report.

 Every time you have a loss or capital gain when you buy something with crypto, you will need to report it on your tax return.
-It is important to use a trading platform that provides you with US-friendly tax reports such as a filled-out Form 8949 or Schedule D that MyExpatTaxes can integrate into your annual US expat tax return.
+It is important to use a trading platform that provides you with US-friendly tax reports.
+This includes filling-out Form 8949 or Schedule D so, MyExpatTaxes can integrate into your annual US expat tax return.

 Our software helps expats with cryptocurrency all the time, and it’s much easier to do it through our software than through manual paperwork!